choonghyunryu/dlookr/README.md

 Features:

 -   Diagnose data quality.
--   Find appropriate scenarios to pursuit the follow-up analysis through data exploration and understanding
+-   Find appropriate scenarios to pursuit the follow-up analysis through data exploration and understanding.
 -   Derive new variables or perform variable transformations.
 -   Automatically generate reports for the above three tasks.
+-   Supports quality diagnosis and EDA of table of DBMS.
+    -   dlookr (≥ 0.3.2)

 The name `dlookr` comes from `looking at the data` in the data analysis process.